codyrobertson/whag-utils/README.md

 6. `urlParameterDisplayToggle.js`: This script handles the display of elements based on the presence of URL parameters.

 7. `gao_tracking_optim.js`: This script is responsible for Google Analytics and Google Tag Manager integration.
 It also handles form submissions and click events, sending relevant data to Google Analytics.

+8. `urlQueryParamParse.js`: This script is a utility for parsing URL query parameters.
+It provides functionality to get, set, and remove parameters from the query string.
+It also includes a feature to append hidden input fields to forms based on the query parameters.